 It’s worth mentioning that all doodles are in black and white.
 You can have access to color versions of each doodle if you purchase the Doodly Rainbow add-on, which costs $67 (one-time fee).

-The Standard plan comes with over 200 doodles, including 200 characters in different poses and 200 images.
+The Standard plan comes with over 803 characters images and 1,157 different props.

 You can see an example of some of these below.

 The Enterprise plan comes with a much larger library (>6,200 doodles) with access to the Doodly Club.
 Members of the Doodly Club get extra doodles added to their library each month.

 You can see some examples of the Enterprise library below.

 On top of the library, you can also upload your own images.
 You can upload color images without the need to have the Doodly Rainbow add-on.

 Also, there are many niche doodles available to purchase in bundles through the Doodly Marketplace.

 Create custom draw paths